IDE21/IDE21/README.md

 ## Data Scientist · Machine Learning

 I have a keen interest in machine learning and its applications.
 I'm a data analyst, data scientist, data engineer, and programmer skilled in **Python** and **R**.
-Passionate about data, automation, and intelligent systems, I believe in one principle: *Work silently and you will succeed*.
+Passionate about data, automation, and intelligent systems, I believe in one principle: *Keep work silently and you will succeed*.

 ---